citra-space/lemonaid_rust/README.md

 # Lemonaid

-Lemonaid is an HTTP client for the Citra Space API.
+Lemonaid is an HTTP client for the Citra Space API, supporting both dev and prod endpoints.